 2013 The New Jerusalem Original site specific music/theatre piece with music composed by Rod Paton, staged at the Pavilion Tea Rooms, Stansted Park, Hampshire UK.

 2011/12 The Rise and Fall of Dr Pustrpalk the Charlatan Doctor — Three excerpts from opera Śarlatán (Pavel Haas) English libretto by Pavel Drábek.
 Royal Conservatoire of Scotland.

 2011 La Fabrika Contemporary Arts Centre Prague CZ.
 Installation/Performance The Marriage (Bohuslav Martinů) Opera sung in English from National Theatre Janáček Opera BRNO CZ (original creation 2008/9 for Martinů Revisited Festival) with adjacent Gallery exhibition.

 2009/10/11 Project Designer The Great Game (Tricycle Theatre London/USA Tour) Director Nicholas Kent.

 2010 Director/Scenographer The Excursion of Mr Brouček to the Moon (Leos Janáček) World Premiere of 1st version of the opera.
 National Theatre Janáček Opera, BRNO CZ for Janáček International Festival 2010.

 2005 Director/Scenographer Greek premiere The Greek Passion Opera (Bohuslav Martinů/Nikos Kazantzakis) Staged in the Byzantine Citadel/former town’s prison Thessaloniki, Greece for Opera of Thessaloniki.

 Author of What is Scenography?
-(Routledge 2009) 3rd Edition in preparation for 2018
+(Routledge 2009) 3rd Edition

 for detailed design history please contact firstname.lastname@example.org